 Groundbreaking research will strengthen child sexual abuse prevention strategies

-The latest data show that the majority of self-reported child sexual abuse is committed not by adults but by other juveniles.
+The latest data show that the majority of self-reported child sexual abuse is committed not by adults but by other youth.

 The Center for Violence Prevention Research partnered with Stop It Now! on a first-of-its-kind prevention website and helpline, WhatsOK.